 14. Sulley from Monsters, Inc.

 Sulley is a famous Scarer at Monsters, Inc. Company, where he works together with his companion Mike Wazowski.
 When Boo, a human girl, finds her way into the monster world, Sulley becomes her guardian and tries to return her to the human world.
 Sulley is a huge monster, with curved horns, razor-sharp fangs, and spikes that run down his backside to the end of his long dinosaur-like tail.
 All of these should have made him a scary monster.
-However, he is too fluffy to be really frightening.
+However, he is too fluffy to be frightening.

 13. Space Mutant from the Simpsons